SivolcC/ProductAPI/README.md

 This project is part of a technical assessment, the goal is to refactor an API written in .NET.
 You can find the initial README [here](README.deprecated.md)

-The initial API, named RefactorThis was "poorly written" and lacked of what is a real production-ready project:
+The initial API, named RefactorThis was "poorly written" and lacked of what is a real production-ready project

 #### No unit tests:
 It is fundamental to have a minimum of automated testing for production code.